A/Professor David Ackland

-Dr Ackland holds BSc (Neuroscience), BE (Mechanical), and PhD degrees from the University of Melbourne.
-He is Deputy Head (Academic) of the Department of Biomedical Engineering, and head of the Biomechanics Research group in the Department of Biomedical Engineering, the University of Melbourne.
-Dr Ackland's research focuses on computational modelling and experimentation in human movement biomechanics, with a particular emphasis on upper limb orthopaedics and maxillofacial surgery.
+Associate Professor David Ackland holds BSc (Neuroscience), BE (Mechanical), and PhD degrees from the University of Melbourne.
+He is an Australian Research Council (ARC) Future Fellow and Deputy Director of the ARC Centre for Medical Implant Technologies in the Department of Biomedical Engineering, the University of Melbourne.
+A/Prof Ackland is Head of the Biomechanics Research group in the Department of Biomedical Engineering, the University of Melbourne.
+A/Prof. Ackland's research focuses on computational modelling and experimentation in human movement biomechanics, with a particular emphasis on upper limb orthopaedics and maxillofacial surgery.
 His research group employs medical imaging, human motion experiments, musculoskeletal modelling, and in vitro biomechanical experiments in the evaluation of muscle and joint function.
-Dr Ackland has a particular interest in design and evaluation of implantable devices for the treatment of end-stage bone and joint conditions.
-Dr Ackland’s was involved in the design of Australia’s first customised jaw-joint replacement prosthesis, which has restored jaw function in over 100 Australians suffering debilitating pain and deformities of the jaw associated with congenital and degenerative abnormalities, as well as trauma and cancer.
-This prosthesis has resulted in a spin-off company, OMX Solution Pty Ltd, that is founded by Dr George Dimitroulis; the company is dedicated to design and manufacture of personalised implantable maxillofacial devices.
+A/Prof. Ackland has a particular interest in design and evaluation of implantable devices for the treatment of end-stage bone and joint conditions.
+He was involved in the design of Australia’s first customised jaw-joint replacement prosthesis, which has restored jaw function in over 300 Australians suffering debilitating pain and deformities of the jaw associated with congenital and degenerative abnormalities, as well as trauma and cancer.
+This prosthesis has resulted in a spin-off company, OMX Solution Pty Ltd (now Maxoniq), that is founded by Dr George Dimitroulis; the company is dedicated to design and manufacture of personalised implantable maxillofacial devices.